DmytroKashchuk/DmytroKashchuk/README.md

 - [Medium](https://medium.com/@dmytrokashchuk)
 - 📧 Email: dmytro-kashchuk@utulsa.edu

-### ⚡ Fun Facts
+### ⚡ Outiste Academia
-- 🎮 Capture The Flag enthusiast and Hack The Box participant
-- 💡 Passionate about investing in the stock market
+🎮 Capture The Flag enthusiast and Hack The Box participant 💡 Passionate about investing in the stock market
-- ⚽ Amateur soccer player
+⚽ Amateur soccer player
-- ✈️ Love exploring new places and experiencing unique adventures
+✈️ Love exploring new places and experiencing unique adventures 🎮 Player in the TU League of Legends Esports team

 Feel free to connect and collaborate on cybersecurity projects or research initiatives!